Pike County, Illinois

 - 1987: The Pike County Historical Society was established to preserve the county's history

-This timeline provides a concise overview of the key events in the history of Pike County, Illinois.
+This timeline provides a condensed summary of the historical journey of Pike County, Illinois.